Emon-ProCoder7/python_projects/README.md

 Getting financial insights from data.
 Breaking up `daily_sales` in easy to understand lists `customers`, `sales`, and `threads_sold`.
 [Click Here For Notebook File](https://github.com/Emon-ProCoder7/python_projects/blob/master/Sales%20Data%20Cleaning.ipynb)

+## A/B Test Analytics With Pandas

+#### Project Goals
+Shoefly.com has two different versions of an ad, which they have placed in emails, as well as in banner ads on [Facebook](https://web.facebook.com/?_rdc=1&_rdr), [Twitter](twitter.com), and [Google](google.com).
+They want to know how the two ads are performing on each of the different platforms on each day of the week.

 # Python Scripts

 ## Python Script Recommending Cheapest Shipping Price